All Semester II bachelor and master psychology courses and examinations (2020-2021) will be offered in an on-line format.

 Biopsychology and Neuropsychology studies how cognition and behaviour are controlled by the nervous system and the hormonal system.
 In addition, the methods by which cognition and behaviour can be assessed in people with psychological and/or neurological disorders are considered.
 Knowledge acquired in this course is of great importance for many disciplines within and outside the field of psychology, such as clinical psychology, clinical neuropsychology, cognitive psychology, (behavioural) neurology and psychiatry.

-- Learn how different component of the human nervous system communicate, how they develop and how they relate to different aspects of human behavior.
+- Learn how different components of the human nervous system communicate, how they develop and how they relate to different aspects of human behavior.

 - Develop the basic skills to assess cognition, emotion and behavior through neuropsychological research.